 WHEN DOES THE PARK REALLY OPEN?
 Over the years we have received reports of some confusion and disarray in TdP, particularly around opening dates.
 So, keep in mind that the required booking system is still somewhat new to the park and clearly causing a lot more work for Fantastico and Vertice employees.
 As such, there is bound to be a difficult transition from the older, more free flowing system to this new stricter one.
 Our advice would be to continue to try and keep the communication lines open by contacting all parties, CONAF, Fantastico, and Vertice using all email addresses, Facebook, and phone.
 Also keep in mind that all three of these agencies are distinct and most likely do not communicate amongst themselves.
 You are the only thing they have in common which puts the burden on you to figure out what is going on.

-CLOSED AS OF April 30, 2018: Most Refugios and Private Campamentos close for the season.
+“OFF SEASON” April 30 to sometime in November: Most Refugios and Private Campamentos close during the off season.
 Backside of O/Circuit guided only.

 As of April 30 Most, most Refugios/Private Campamentos (Fantastico Sur and Vertice) are closed for the season.
 You can still camp on the W but obviously there will be far fewer resources.
 The “Backside” of the O or Circuit Trek (Serón, Dickson, Los Perros, Paso John Garner, etc.) is closed unless with an official guide.
-These will re-open to general use/travel at the start of the 18-19 season
+They will re-open to general use/travel at the start of the High Season, usually sometime in November.

 Overview of Torres de Paine W Trek and Circuit Trek